Skip to main content

 Michigan Farm Bureau Family of Companies

-We applaud the popular increase in the interest level of ethanol and biodiesel and realize the positive impact to Michigan’s grain farmers.
-At the same time, we caution the entire agricultural industry to fully understand the economic impact to our livestock production.
-We urge that balanced economic decisions be made as we work to expand alternative energy options.
-A level playing field is important, if all segments of agriculture are to succeed and prosper.
+We applaud the increased interest in ethanol and biodiesel and the positive impact to grain farmers.
+At the same time, we caution the entire agriculture industry to understand the economic impact to livestock production.
+We urge balanced economic decision making as we expand alternative energy options.
+A level playing field is important for all segments of agriculture to prosper.

 We support: